bitquery/streaming-data-platform-docs/docs/examples/dextrades/token-trades-apis.md

 ## Top Sold tokens

 This query will fetch you top sold tokens for the selected network.
+Arranged in descending order of `sold - bought`.
 You can test the query [here](https://ide.bitquery.io/top-sold_1).

 ```